Evidence of Coulomb liquid phase in few-electron droplets

 {\bf Ising model on a complete graph}

-Ising model on a complete graph is exactly solvable~\cite{Baxter2016} and hence equilibrium fluctuations of at any freeze-out temperature $T$ can be computed for any $N$.
-The Hamiltonian \eqref{eq:Hamiltonian} can be expressed in terms of $n=\sum_{j=1}^{N} T_j$ as $\mathcal{H}=Un^2+(\mu-NU)n+N(N-1)U/4$.
-The corresponding exact counting statistics in a canonical ensemble is $p_n=c_n/Z$ with the partition function $Z=\sum_{n=0}^{N} c_n$ and the statistical weights
+The Ising model on a complete graph is exactly solvable~\cite{Baxter2016} and hence equilibrium fluctuations at any freeze-out quench temperature $T$ can be computed for any $N$.
+The Ising Hamiltonian of Eq.~\eqref{eq:Hamiltonian} can be expressed as a quadratic form of the observable $n=\sum_{j=1}^{N} T_j$,